Carnegie Steel Company: Sale

-Carnegie Steel Company was sold in 1901 to U.S. Steel, a newly formed organization set up by J. P. Morgan.
+The Carnegie Steel Company was sold in 1901 to U.S. Steel, a newly formed organization set up by J. P. Morgan.
 It sold at roughly $492 million ($ billion+ today), of which $226 million ($ billion+ today) went to Carnegie himself.
 U.S. Steel was a conglomerate with subsidiary companies.
-The name of the subsidiary company was changed to the Carnegie-Illinois Steel Company in 1936, incorporating the name of the former Illinois Steel Company.
+This subsidiary company continued to use the same name, the Carnegie Steel Company, for the next 35 years after the 1901 amalgamation.
+In 1936 it was changed to the Carnegie-Illinois Steel Company, incorporating the name of the former Illinois Steel Company.